robinhood/faust/docs/userguide/models.rst

 ===========

-The first version of Faust only supports dictionary models (records), but can easily extended to support other types of models, like arrays.
+The first version of Faust only supports dictionary models (records), but can be easily extended to support other types of models, like arrays.

 Records
 -------

 A record is a model based on a dictionary/mapping.
+The storage used is a dictionary, and it serializes to a dictionary, but the same is true for normal Python objects and their ``__dict__`` storage, so you can consider record models to be "objects" that can have methods and properties.

 Here's a simple record describing a 2d point, with two required fields: ``x`` and ``y``: